twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/eighteen-days-in-solitude/eighteen-days-in-solitude-full-text%zh.rst

 Day 02: 18th October, 2002
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We’ll continue to do the practice of stabilizing sati.
 The time reserve for the practice of satipaṭṭhāna is seven days.
 The work of sati is jhāna practice and not of knowledge.
 (Sīla, samādhi and paññā are included in the whole Satipaṭṭhāna practice.
 Therefore, the Mahasi system is right.
 At first, it will develop samādhi with right effort and sati to note every phenomenon arising.
-With strong samādhi and discerning anicca, the coarser objects are changed to refined objects, i.e., kaya, vedanā, citta and dhamma respectively.
+With strong samādhi and discerning anicca, it moves first from the coarser objects into refined objects, i.e., from kaya, vedanā, citta to dhamma respectively.
 Mogok’s Sayadaw’s talk also supported to Mahasi system.
 Here, the Venerable only used one object; i.e., the breath to contemplate that was mentioned as jhāna practice.)

 There’re five stages of the practice in strengthening sati.